Edinburgh Water Company: Sewerage

 When there was no effective way of disposing of human waste, those who lived on the upper storeys of Edinburgh's tenement blocks could empty pails and chamber pots into the street below.
 They were required to shout "Gardez l'eau!", meaning "watch the water", which became corrupted to "gardyloo".
-The hazards to pedestrians were reduced a little by the passing of the Nastiness Act 1749, which restricted such activity to the hours between 10 pm and 7 am.
+The hazards to pedestrians were reduced a little by the passing of the 'Nastiness Act' in 1749, an act of the Edinburgh City Council, which restricted such activity to the hours between 10 pm and 7 am.

 Edinburgh experienced rapid growth in the second half of the 19th century, with the population nearly doubling between 1851 and 1901, from 160,511 to 316,837.
 The sewerage system was inadequate, and the Water of Leith, the main river through the city, became polluted.
-In 1864 an Act of Parliament was obtained, to allow the construction of a sewer to intercept the drains and sewers that discharged into the Water of Leith, which would convey the sewage to the sea.
+The Edinburgh and Leith Sewerage Act 1864 (27 & 28 Vict. c. cliii) was obtained, to create the Water of Leith Sewerage Commissioners and allow the construction of a sewer to intercept the drains and sewers that discharged into the Water of Leith, which would convey the sewage to the sea.
 The civil engineer Napier Bell, who had spent his early years in Central America with his father James Stanislaus Bell and returned to Scotland in 1857, worked on the Edinburgh sewerage works, but it is unclear in what capacity.
 The sewer used brickwork sealed with Portland cement and caulked with rope, and was of an egg-shaped section, as pioneered by John Roe, which made them self-cleaning.
 Ventilators were constructed every 100 yd or so, which were covered with metal gratings where the sewer ran beneath streets, and disguised by bushes where it ran through parks.
-This removed much of the threat of water-borne diseases such as cholera from the poorer areas of Edinburgh, and in 1889, a second, deeper interceptor sewer was constructed.
+This removed much of the threat of water-borne diseases such as cholera from the poorer areas of Edinburgh, and in 1889, the Water of Leith Purification and Sewerage Commissioners were established by the Water of Leith Purification and Sewerage Act 1889 (52 & 53 Vict. c. cvi) and a second, deeper, interceptor sewer was constructed.
 It reached as far as Balerno, some 8 mi to the south-west of the city centre, and resulted in the Water of Leith becoming relatively unpolluted again.
-The network of sewers continued to expand until 1960, but there was never any attempt made to treat it before it poured into the sea.
-Edinburgh Corporation carried out a feasibility study in 1966, as to how this situation could be improved, and decided to build a new sewage treatment plant on reclaimed land near Leith.
-The Local Government (Scotland) Act 1973 created new regional councils, resulting in Lothian Regional Council taking over the responsibility for Edinburgh's sewerage and sewage treatment, and it was they who completed the new works, which opened in 1978, having been partially funded by a European Investment Bank preferential loan.